Concordia athletes start search for new home

 "Everyone was gathered at the main building on campus.
 They told us they were financially closing," Ayala said.
 "A lot of students were upset.
 It was shell-shocking.
 No one was expecting that — it really came out of the blue."

 "I had no idea how far in debt the school was — I was blindsided by it," Allen said.
-"It's disappointing, especially with how long the school has been there (since 1905, since 1950 with college classes) and the number of positive impacts it has made."
+"It's disappointing, especially with how long the school has been there and the number of positive impacts it has made."

-The Cavaliers' men's basketball team had six games remaining when the news hit.
+The Cavaliers' basketball team had six games remaining when the news hit.

 The next two games were rough — losses by 23 and 26 points — although Ayala came up with a career-high 27-point night at Western Washington.